bitwkit/react-input-tree/README.md

 # react-input-tree
-A flexible dialog form builder whith automatic state update
+A flexible dialog form builder with automatic state update